 As with British English and American English generally, UK and US emails are very similar and easy to understand for both groups of English speakers, but there are some confusing differences.
 The article aims to summarise all of the variations between British emails and American emails, including starting, ending, and the main body of emails.
+It is part of a series on useful emailing phrases:

 Starting British and American emails